sushidev-team/AngularJS---Datalist/readme.md

 * identity-value (optional - standard: id)
 * entries-per-page  (optional - standard: 25)
 * detail-route (optional - router-ui state)
+* remove-querystring (optional - removes the querystring for delete function)

 You can find an example in the demo folder.